TRUSTED BY OVER 65,000+ CUSTOMERS

 Having these items within arm’s reach means fewer interruptions and more comfort, especially during those long or late-night sessions.

-• Side-Lying: For those lifesaving overnight feeds, tuck a wedge behind your back for stability and place the long section between your knees to support your hips and pelvis alignment—especially important in the early postpartum period.
+• Side-Lying Feeds: A lifesaver for night feeds.
+Tuck a wedge behind your back for stability and place the long pillow between your knees to support hip and pelvic alignment.

-Kate’s Instagram reel beautifully demonstrates these uses, showing how Sleepybelly supports mums through the many feeding positions needed day and night.
+Kate’s Instagram reel demonstrates the different uses, showing how Sleepybelly supports mums through the many feeding positions needed day and night.
 By choosing a pillow that supports your body first, you’re setting yourself and your baby up for a more comfortable, successful feeding experience.

 5. Add Small Comfort Touches: The Little Things Matter